mutonix/Vript/README.md

 ---

 ## Updates
+- **2024-06-14**:
-- **2024-06-14**: We provide the Vript dataset on the [ModelScope](https://modelscope.cn/datasets/mutonix/Vript/) now!
+    + We provide the Vript dataset on the [ModelScope](https://modelscope.cn/datasets/mutonix/Vript/) now!
 You can view the dataset and download the videos if you can not access the Huggingface.
+    + We release the prompts for Vript-Hard we use in our paper.

 - 🔥 **2024-06-11**: We release our paper [Vript: A Video Is Worth Thousands of Words](https://arxiv.org/abs/2406.06040).
 Please check the paper for more details.